71 Grants and Scholarships for Disabled Students

 Can You Get a Scholarship for Being Disabled?

 Disability scholarships and college grants are available for students with qualifying mental or physical conditions.
+There are scholarships specifically tailored for high school students with disabilities, highlighting the unique challenges they face.
 Some focus on specific types of disabilities, such as hearing impairments, autism, or mobility challenges.
 Others are more general and open to students with either any disability or a wide array of disabilities.
+Many scholarships require a documented disability, and for some awards, applicants must be legally blind to qualify.

 Some examples of scholarships for students with any type of disability include:

 However, most of these scholarships have eligibility requirements beyond the student having a disability.
 For example, students may need to meet or cross a GPA threshold or commit to a particular major.
 Additionally, they may need to submit specific materials, such as a scholarship essay and letters of recommendation.
+The following criteria are often considered: academic achievement, disability type, and enrollment status.
 Official documentation from a medical professional showing their formal diagnosis is also a requirement in some cases.
+Students are often required to complete an application form and submit a personal statement along with other materials such as recommendation letters and transcripts.

 What Is a Student Disability Scholarship?

-A student disability scholarship is a financial aid award that reduces a student’s out-of-pocket college costs.
+A student disability scholarship is a form of financial assistance that reduces a student’s out-of-pocket college costs.
 These scholarships are specifically designed to make college more affordable for students with disabilities, ensuring that higher education is more accessible to this specific segment of the population.
+These scholarships are awarded to students who meet specific eligibility requirements.

 Which disabilities qualify for an award can vary.
 Some student disability scholarships are broad, allowing any student with a cognitive, behavioral, emotional, or physical disability to apply.
 Others are targeted to specific disabilities or may even limit applicants to individuals who’ve received particular treatments for their conditions.
 However, the goal of the scholarship is always to help students with disabilities achieve their educational – and career – goals.